The Babylon Bee: Snopes

 In August 2019, Snopes announced a new rating for satire sites called "labeled satire".
 Articles from The Babylon Bee that were previously rated "false" were updated with the new rating.
 Snopes explains the label: "This rating indicates that a claim is derived from content described by its creator and/or the wider audience as satire.
-Not all content described by its creator or audience as 'satire' necessarily constitutes satire, and this rating does not make a distinction between 'real' satire and content that may not be effectively recognized or understood as satire despite being labeled as such".
+Not all content described by its creator or audience as 'satire' necessarily constitutes satire, and this rating does not make a distinction between 'real' satire and content that may not be effectively recognized or understood as satire despite being labeled as such."
 Mann objected to this label in an op-ed published in The Wall Street Journal, writing that the label "is meant to suggest that we are somehow making jokes in bad faith".

-The New York Times

-In June 2021, Dillon threatened legal action against The New York Times, alleging that the newspaper had defamed The Babylon Bee by referring to it as a "far-right misinformation site" in a March 2021 article.
-The Times first amended the article, then removed the descriptor and published a clarification about the labeling dispute between Snopes and The Babylon Bee.

-Twitter ban
+Twitter ban and reinstatement

-On March 20, 2022, The Babylon Bee's Twitter account was suspended for tweeting "The Babylon Bee's Man of the Year Is Rachel Levine", referencing the U.S. Assistant Secretary for Health, a transgender woman.
+On March 20, 2022, The Babylon Bee's Twitter account was suspended for tweeting "The Babylon Bee's Man of the Year Is Rachel Levine", referencing then U.S. Assistant Secretary for Health, a transgender woman.
 Twitter said that the post violated its policy on "hateful conduct".
 Dillon refused to delete the tweet in order to regain access to the account, stating, "They could, of course, delete the tweet themselves.
 But they won't.
 It's not enough for them to just wipe it out.
-They want us to bend the knee and admit that we engaged in hateful conduct".
+They want us to bend the knee and admit that we engaged in hateful conduct."
 On March 23, Twitter rejected an appeal by The Babylon Bee.
-Dillon told Fox News Digital that the Bee was "disappointed" by the rejection, adding, "It doesn't change our position.
+Dillon told Fox News that The Babylon Bee was "disappointed" by the rejection, adding, "It doesn't change our position.
 They can delete our joke if they want.
 They have that power.
-But we're not bending the knee and doing it for them".
-Mann was also locked out of his personal account after tweeting, "Maybe they'll let us back into our Twitter account if we throw a few thousand Uighurs in a concentration camp", referring to the way in which Twitter handled accounts associated with the Chinese government.
+But we're not bending the knee and doing it for them."
+Mann was also locked out of his personal account after tweeting, "Maybe they'll let us back into our Twitter account if we throw a few thousand Uighurs in a concentration camp", referring to Twitter's treatment of accounts associated with the Chinese government.
 Mann has denied allegations of transphobia, saying "We love trans people", and "We don't consider people like that beneath us.
 You know, the Christian worldview is that everybody has the opportunity to be saved and we can love everybody.
 I'm no more deserving of God's grace than a transgender person is.
 But when the culture bows down and starts handing out trophies to people for stuff like this is when we say, 'Hey, wait a minute, you know, we need to protect women in our society as well.'"